jawcode/pyconntools/README.md

 # pyconntools
-Python scripts to connect, send data, and otherwise work with traffic
+Python scripts to connect, send data, and otherwise work with network traffic